txoof/PaperPi/documentation/source/developing_plugins.md

 Once you've built an tested your plugin, you can add it to PaperPi by submitting a pull request.
 You should do the following to make sure your plugin is ready to go:

 * Test your plugin and make sure it doesn't crash when an internet connection is unavilable, or a bad data is returned
+* Run `$pipenv run python ./utilities/find_imports.sh` to update all of the python module dependencies for your plugin
 * Run  `$ pipenv run python ./utilities/create_docs.py` script to make sure your README and sample images are built properly.
 * Submit a PR that includes your plugin